jjc6676/RSSence/README.md

 Have an idea for a cool feature?
 Let us know!

-See the [open issues](https://github.com/silveralcid/RSSence/issues) for a full list of proposed features (and known issues).
+Add an feature or issue request, see [open issues](https://github.com/silveralcid/RSSence/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>